saihavish28/git_demo/README.md

 # git_demo

-This is a demo repo for learning the github functionalites
+This is a demo repo for learning the github functionalities and havish is one of the repo owner